MapServer/MapServer/.github/ISSUE_TEMPLATE.md

 or other support forums.
 GitHub issues are for bug reports and suggestions for new features.

-The Mapserver project is made of contributions from various individuals and organizations, each with their own focus.
+The MapServer project is made of contributions from various individuals and organizations, each with their own focus.
 The issue you are facing is not necessarily in the priority list of those contributors and consequently there is no guarantee that it will be addressed in a timely manner.
-If this bug report or feature request is high-priority for you, and you cannot address it yourself, we suggest engaging a Mapserver developer or support organisation (some of them listed at https://mapserver.org/community/service_providers.html) and financially sponsoring a fix.
+If this bug report or feature request is high-priority for you, and you cannot address it yourself, we suggest engaging a MapServer developer or support organisation (some of them listed at https://mapserver.org/community/service_providers.html) and financially sponsoring a fix.